Neutrino-1/esp-oled-firebase/README.md

 Or
 follow the instructions on respective library repository.

+### Errors

+4 Errors has been planted and extremely easy to fix!
+Compile once to figure out the Errors.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details